MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction: Training

-Our MixLM framework requires us to train both the ranker and encoder LLMs.
-In particular, we require the encoded item embeddings available from the encoder model to align with the ranker model's input embeddings, so the ranker model can make use of the encoded information.
-In general, as long as the ranker LLM's hidden size is the same as encoder's final output size (which allows us to concatenate embeddings in~\eqref{eq:concat}), they can differ in architecture.
-However, to streamline the training process, we use models that have the same architecture for ranker and encoder, each with 0.6B parameters.
-We follow a three-stage training recipe for MixLM, summarized in Table~\ref{tab:training}.
-In stage I, we perform supervised fine-tuning on a 0.6B pretrained model using a domain-specific dataset (details to follow).
-The model resulting from this stage acts as the base model for our ranker model training.
-In stage II, using a purely text prompt, we train a ranker model using the labeled ground truth, which serves as a \emph{teacher} model for our third training stage.
-This is motivated by our experience that presenting the model with complete textual item descriptions results in high ranking quality.
-In stage III, we co-train the ranker and the encoder models using custom loss functions that allow us to distill the text-based model from the second stage into a mixed input model.
-We use the model from the first training stage as the initial model checkpoint for the second stage and the ranker in the third stage, and a 0.6B General Text Embedding (GTE) model trained using contrastive training as the initial encoder checkpoint in the third stage.
+In this section, we describe the models, datasets, and training pipeline used to deploy the \textbf{MixLM} framework in LinkedIn’s semantic job search system.
+MixLM requires jointly training a ranker LLM and an encoder LLM, with the key requirement that the encoder’s output embeddings align with the ranker’s input embedding space so that encoded item representations can be consumed directly by the ranker (via concatenation in Eq.~\eqref{eq:concat}).
+As long as the ranker’s hidden size matches the encoder’s output dimension, the two models may differ architecturally.
+For simplicity and training efficiency, however, we use the same 0.6B-parameter architecture for both the ranker and encoder.

+We adopt a three-stage training recipe for MixLM, summarized in Table~\ref{tab:training}.
+In Stage~I, we perform supervised fine-tuning of a 0.6B pretrained model on a domain-specific dataset; the resulting checkpoint serves as the base initialization for the ranker.
+In Stage~II, we train a pure-text ranker using full item descriptions and labeled ground truth.
+This model achieves high ranking quality and is treated as a \emph{teacher} for subsequent distillation.
+In Stage~III, we co-train the ranker and encoder using custom loss functions that distill knowledge from the text-based teacher into the mixed-input architecture.
+The ranker is initialized from the Stage~I checkpoint, while the encoder is initialized from a 0.6B General Text Embedding (GTE) model trained with contrastive learning.